ioer-dresden/carto-lab-docker/docs/use-cases/ssh-client-auth.md

 ---

-## 2. Register the Key in GitLab / GitHub
+## 2. User Setup: Register the Key in GitLab / GitHub

 Before the container can use the key, the public half must be authorized on your Git platform.